 On Wednesday, July 15, 2020, “Re-imagining Public Safety,” a zoom meeting hosted by several UMass Amherst student organizations, provided participants with an insight on their current goals of police abolition within the UMass community.

-The student organizations involved in the event included the UMass Democrats, the UMass Amherst chapter of NAACP, the Restorative Justice Taskforce, and the Prison Abolition Collective.
+The student organizations involved in organizing and sponsoring the event included UMass Democrats, UMass Amherst chapter of NAACP, the Restorative Justice Taskforce, and the Prison Abolition Collective.
 Greek organizations involved included Alpha Phi Alpha Fraternity, Inc., La Unidad Latina, Lambda Upsilon Lambda Fraternity, Inc., and Kappa Phi Lambda Sorority, Inc.

 The meeting began with an introduction of all the organizations involved.
-As each organization focused on specific activities and practices, they also shared similar values of anti-racism and education.
+While each organization focused on specific activities and practices, each shared similar values of anti-racism and education.

 The co-sponsors for this event included social-oriented, advocacy, and direct action groups at UMass.
 “These groups have been doing great work around racial justice, police defunding and abolition, in different ways”, said UMass Democrats president Andrew Abramson.

 Students of color have expressed urgently that the university’s administration has been neglecting them, forcing student organizations to foster a better environment.
 This neglect does not go unnoticed as many students recall a racist message written in a residence hall targeting black students in Fall 2018.
 In response to the fear blanketed across campus for months, the UMass chapter of NAACP was founded.
-However, the frustration of that incident continues to follow the UMass name because little disciplinary action was taken to assure that a similar incident would never happen again.
+However, the frustration of that incident continues to follow UMass because little disciplinary action was taken to prevent a similar incident from happening.